dbms-ctzs/sage/README.md

 ## Instruction(towards becoming pseudo-professional)
 0. Clone this repo using git clone and push updates at the end of a day..

-1. Install pipenv which will be used later when deplyoing. pipenv creates a pipfile which locks dependencies, used for deplyment in webserver.
+1. Install pipenv which will be used later when deployoing. pipenv creates a pipfile which locks dependencies, used for deployment in webserver.
 ```console
 pip3 install pipenv
 ```